security-assignments/security-assignments.github.io/_labs/lab_threat_modeling.md

 # Assignment Description

 In this lab, you will create attack trees for different attacker goals to help you systematically think through various attacks.
-You can represent your attack tree graphically (like those depicted in Schneier Chapter 21), or as a numbered list (e.g., 1, 1.1, 1.2, 1.2.1, 1.3, …).
+You can represent your attack tree graphically (like those depicted in Schneier, "Secrets and Lies", Chapter 21), or as a numbered list (e.g., 1, 1.1, 1.2, 1.2.1, 1.3, …).
 The below questions are in part from Cryptography Engineering, 2nd edition, by Ferguson, Schneier and Kohno (2010).

+You are required to include certain metrics for each attack tree.
+Refer to Schneier chapter 21 for examples of including metrics on attack trees.
+You do not need to do research to choose metric values for your nodes -- but your metric value choices should still be loosely justifiable.
+The main point of adding metrics is to give the attack tree creator a way to sort, prioritize, etc the attack vectors, however they want to do that.

 **Note:** I recommend using Microsoft Word’s SmartArt function and the "hierarchy" template to quickly generate an attack tree from an outline.
 You can enter multiple lines into one box by using `shift+enter`.